 - 3.8 The accompanying D&AS provides more detail in terms of the proposed access and parking.
 Pedestrian access is from a number of locations around the site.
 The main entrance is from Edgar Street.
 A high quality landscaped area denotes the entrance (in line with UDP Policy HD23), and a dramatic cantilever and corner windows make for a welcoming and interesting arrival into Blocks B & C. - 3.9 There is a secondary pedestrian access from Gardner's Row.
 Access from here is taken through the private internal courtyard that is created in the centre of the three proposed buildings.
 The semi-public courtyard (accessible to residents and their visitors only) creates an area where residents can socialise and relax.
 The position of the courtyard has been carefully positioned so that it would have no impact on residents. - 3.10 There is also a minor pedestrian entrance from Scotland Road, leading to bus stops and the public landscaped area alongside Block B. - 3.11 The Application Site is situated in a location where walking provides a convenient mode of travel to a variety of local facilities, including a GP surgery, dentist and general store within a 10 minute walk.
 The adjacent road network contains a fully integrated network of footways and toucan crossings that combine to provide direct and safe links to local facilities in the immediate area, both of which are important factors in encouraging walking trips.
-The proposal also includes improvements to the pathways alongside Scotland Road. - 3.12 It is proposed that the vehicular access to the site will be to the side of the site, from Gardner's Row, into the car parking area within Block A. - 3.13 Parking provision for the development will be located off Gardner's Row.
-Five car parking spaces are to be provided on site for staff or visitors. - 3.14 Car free development is appropriate in locations that are accessible by a wide range of sustainable transport options such as the Application Site.
+The proposal also includes improvements to the pathways alongside Scotland Road. - 3.12 It is proposed that the vehicular access to the site will be to the side of the site, from Gardner's Row, into the car parking area within Block A. - 3.13 Parking provision for the development is located within a basement car park and off Gardner's Row.
+3 surface parking spaces are provided and 52 in a basement level. - 3.14 Car free development is appropriate in locations that are accessible by a wide range of sustainable transport options such as the Application Site.
 The proposal is therefore in line with local policy guidance which promotes sustainable transport choices that will mitigate the impact of proposals on the environment, respond to congestion affecting roads and public transport in the area and promote healthier lifestyles.

-3.15 Five spaces will be available to staff or visitors of each building.
-The proposal also involves the provision of cycle stands with a capacity of 188 cycles on the ground floor and 12 stands/24 cycles covered in the north side of the scheme giving a grand total for residents of 208.
-The external area also accommodates 16 stands/8 hoops for visitors.
+3.15 The proposal involves the provision of stands with a capacity of 202 cycles internally on the ground floor and 12 stands/24 cycles covered in the north side of the scheme giving a grand total for residents of 226.
+There are also 11 hoops for visitor cycle parking.